Clevosaurus: Taxonomy

 The three species known from the Sinemurian aged Lufeng Formation of China (C. mcgilli, C.wangi and C. petilus) are now considered indeterminate within the genus.
 Indeterminate remains are also known from the Stormberg Group (either Elliot or Clarens Formation) of South Africa, dating to the Hettangian.

-Phylogeny
+Indeterminate clevosaur remains, possibly representing Clevosaurus, are also known from the Norian aged Fleming Fjord Group of Jameson Land, east Greenland.

 Below is a cladogram of the relationships within Clevosauridae based on the phylogenetic analysis of Hsiou et al. (2015):

 "Clevosaurus" latidens was recovered outside of Clevosauridae, as the sister taxon of Opisthodontia.
 It was subsequently assigned to a new genus, Fraserosphenodon, in 2018.

+Clevosaurus is considered to be a member of the group Eusphenodontia by the groups definition, due to it possessing characters not shared with more primitive sphenodontians.
+By definition, it is excluded from Neosphenodontia.

+Position of Clevosaurus within Rhynchocephalia, after DeMar et al. 2022.